BrianJayD/TeamJays/README.md

 **How to run:**

 - Redirect working directory to '/backend/src/'
-- Either run './backend.sh' or 'make comp' followed by 'make comp1'
+- Either run './backend.sh' or 'make'